Killing of journalists in the Gaza war: Killing of journalists' families

+In addition to journalists killed while reporting, Palestinian journalists and media organizations have reported extensive casualties among journalists' family members.
+According to the Palestinian Journalists Syndicate, more than 700 relatives of Palestinian journalists have been killed in Gaza during the war.
+The syndicate stated that the figure reflects cumulative family losses over time and highlights the broader humanitarian impact of the conflict on journalists and their families.

+Earlier in the conflict, the syndicate stated on 4 February 2024 that at least 70 journalists had lost close family members, indicating that multiple journalists were affected, in some cases involving more than one relative.

 Nine family members of CNN producer Ibrahim Dahman were killed in an Israeli airstrike in northern Gaza on 4 December.
 On 11 December, an airstrike on the home of journalist Anas Al-Sharif resulted in the death of his father.
 On 8 January 2024, the mother of Al Arabiya journalist Ahmad al-Batta, and the wife and children of journalist Sameer Radi, were killed in airstrikes.
-The Palestinian Journalists Syndicate stated on 4 February that 70 journalists had lost close family members.
 On 28 February, a Palestinian journalist stated that an Israeli bombing had killed his pregnant wife, three-year-old son, and 20 other people.
 Hussein Jaber, an UNRWA photographer, stated that his five-year-old daughter was killed while his family was evacuating Gaza City in December 2023, stating, "Heavy gunfire broke out, and I saw how Salma was hit in the neck in front of my eyes".